-InfoSphere Guardium ships as a hardware or software appliance To minimise deployment costs, InfoSphere Guardium can be delivered either as a pre-configured hardware appliance or as a preconfigured software appliance.
+To minimise deployment costs, InfoSphere Guardium can be delivered either as a pre-configured hardware appliance or as a preconfigured software appliance.
+The hardware appliance can optionally be deployed into a IBM System zEnterprise BladeCenter® Extension (zBX) frame.
+This is discussed in more detail in the "Guardium Integration with Other System z Infrastructure" section later in this paper.
 The software appliance can run either on user supplied hardware or in a user supplied virtualized environment running under the control or a hypervisor1.